 The first book of the Reiko/Aizawa Series.
 Set in December 1931, the geisha Reiko Watanabe must betray her lover, the right-wing terrorist leader Masaru Ryusaki, to prevent the government from being overthrown.
 Her only hope is Ryusaki’s nemesis, Inspector Kenji Aizawa of the Tokyo Metropolitan Police.
 Reiko can only aid Aizawa secretly, or risk being exposed to certain death.
 However, Aizawa continues his investigation, they both learn that the conspiracy is far wider and deadlier than they ever could have imagined.

 On Sale Now!

 It is May 1932.

-When a prominent politician mysteriously commits suicide while dining with Chizuru Okamura, the daughterr of a yakuza crime family.
+When a prominent politician mysteriously commits suicide while dining with Chizuru Okamura, the daughter of a yakuza crime family.
 Leading the investigation, Police Inspector Aizawa tasks his geisha spy, Reiko Watanabe, to go undercover into the world of the dreaded Okamura Gang.

 The World of Reiko Watanabe and Inspector Aizawa

 The 1930s were a fascinating and turbulent time in Japan.
 Unlike the militaristic nation that attacked Pearl Harbor in 1941, the Japan of the early Showa Era was enamored by Western culture.
 Hollywood movies and jazz were all the rage, leading to a subculture of modern girls or mogas and their male equivalents, modern boys or mobos, the flappers of Japan.
 At this time, there was a strange clash of ancient culture with modern sensibilities.